 Miscarriage during the 5-8 week time is a Progesterone Deficiency or Miscarriage Herb Blocking Progesterone

 Iodine seems to decrease the sensitivity to xenoestrogens.
 Jonathan Wright, MD of the Tahoma Clinic writes that taking iodine helps shift “strong” estradiol and “weak” estrone into “weak” estriol.
-He has never seen this written up, but has observed this in several hundred of his patients.
+He has never seen this written up but has observed this in several hundred of his patients.
 Your body makes 3 different estrogens: estradiol, estrone, and estriol.
 Your body makes one kind of progesterone, Natural Progesterone.
 Estradiol in synergy with xenoestrogens makes endometriosis grow.
 Estradiol is strong.
-Estrone is weak, but is found in higher levels in breast cancer patients.
-Estriol is also weak, but goes up 100 times during pregnancy.
+Estrone is a weak estrogen, but is found in higher levels in breast cancer patients.
+Estriol is also a weak estrogen, but goes up 100 times during pregnancy.
 And if pregnancy stops endometriosis, then why not increase estriol?
 Taking iodine will decrease estradiol and estrone, and will increase estriol.

 In fact, Wright MD thinks that if you take the concentration of estriol and divide by the sum of the concentration of estrone and estradiol, ( [estriol]/[estrone] + [estradiol] ) for the usual patient not taking iodine the ratio is BELOW 1.0.
 However, after taking iodine, the ratio increases to ABOVE 1.0.
 He believes this is a good indicator.

 I had one patient in the UK that had pain from endometriosis that was 10 out of 10.
 After being on our program of avoidance for six months the pain dropped to 3/10.
 She then took iodine.
 Within three weeks, her pain dropped to ZERO out of 10.